saanvi0204/credit_card_fraud_detection/README.md

-# Credit Card Fraud Detection API
+# Hyrbrid Autoencoder-based Credit Card Fraud Detection System
-A real-time fraud detection system using Autoencoders for anomaly detection and a calibrated stacked ensemble classifier.
+> A real-time fraud detection system using Autoencoders for anomaly detection and a calibrated stacked ensemble classifier.
 Deployed using FastAPI and Ngrok. </br>

 ## Features
 • Autoencoder for learning normal transaction patterns and extracting latent features </br>